DC-ciberseguridad/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-file 13-unique "script that takes a list of words as input and prints only words that appear exactly once." - file 14-findthatword "Display lines containing the pattern “root” from the file /etc/passwd" - file 15-countthatword "Display the number of lines that contain the pattern “bin” in the file /etc/passwd" -
+file 13-unique "script that takes a list of words as input and prints only words that appear exactly once." - file 14-findthatword "Display lines containing the pattern “root” from the file /etc/passwd" - file 15-countthatword "Display the number of lines that contain the pattern “bin” in the file /etc/passwd" - file 16-whatsnext "Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd." -